Johnstul/QR-Decomposition-Images/README.md

 https://nbviewer.jupyter.org/

-Or just copy and paste the links below into the box on the Nbviewer Online page
+Or just copy and paste the links below into the box on the Nbviewer Online page:

 Notebook links:
 https://github.com/Johnstul/QR-Decomposition-Images/blob/master/Diagonal_QR_Increment_Code_1a.ipynb